az-chris/OSU_CS373_W19/index.md

 # Homepage
-Here are where you can find my write ups for each week in Oregon State's Defense Against the Dark Arts class!!
+Here are where you can find my write ups for each week in Oregon State's Defense Against the Dark Arts class!!!

 <ul>
   {% for post in site.posts %}